-26 graduate credit points (11 courses at least), passing a candidacy exam, a seminar about a year after the candidacy exam, writing a thesis and a final exam.
-The student has to accumulate 15 credit points and pass the candidacy exam within three semesters from the beginning of the program.
+28 graduate credit points (12 courses at least, including 2 points advanced English course), passing a candidacy exam, a seminar about a year after the candidacy exam, writing a thesis and a final exam.
+The student has to accumulate 17 credit points and pass the candidacy exam within three semesters from the beginning of the program.